dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 The static variable map starts with a listing of kernel variables and data structures for the custom generated kernel for the program.

 Note that KERNEL?ErrorCode is available in the Static Variables Map.
-It may be useful to keep this as a permanent watch variable (although the bytes are reversed ("Displaying Ordinal Values" below).
+It may be helpful to keep this as a permanent watch variable (although the bytes are reversed ("Displaying Ordinal Values" below).

 The variables specified in the program source itself appear next.
 Each variable has a unique label and it's size in bytes is shown in the RES operand.

-MPASM is case sensitive, so all identifiers declared in the Concurrent Pascal program are coverted to lowercase to avoid possible conflicts with MicroChip identifiers (these will be uppercase).
-Note that complex types (records, arrays, classes, monitors and processes) are expanded to simple types.
-MPASM does not allow "**.**" characters in labels so they are replaced with "**?**" characters.
-Similarly "**[**" and "**]**" characters are not allowed so indices are represented with a single "**?**" character separating the variable name and the value of the index.

-*MPASM has a restriction that label names may be no more than 32 characters.
-If an expanded name is too long then it is shortened by successively replacing leftern ids with short ids (e.g. 'a', 'b', etc.) as needed to produce an unambigous label.
-It is possible that expanded names with many levels may still be too long - in this case MPASM will produce truncated label warnings and possibly fail to assemble if a truncated label conflicts with another label.*

 Following the program source variables are the stacks.
 A typical Concurrent Pascal program will have multiple stacks - one for each process variable and an additional one for the kernel.
 This simple example has only the kernel stack named S000000.
 Additional stacks would be named S000001, S000002, etc.

+Complex types (records, arrays, classes, monitors and processes) are expanded to simple types.
+MPASM does not allow "**.**" characters in labels so they are replaced with "**?**" characters.
+Similarly "**[**" and "**]**" characters are not allowed so indices are represented with a single "**?**" character separating the variable name and the value of the index.

+MPASM is case sensitive, so all identifiers declared in the Concurrent Pascal program are coverted to lowercase to avoid possible conflicts with MicroChip identifiers (these will be uppercase).

+MPASM has a restriction that label names may be no more than 32 characters.
+If an expanded name is too long then it is shortened by successively replacing leftern ids with short ids (e.g. 'a', 'b', etc.) as needed to produce an unambigous label.
+It is possible that expanded names with many levels may still be too long - in this case MPASM will produce truncated label warnings and possibly fail to assemble if a truncated label conflicts with another label.

 #### Stack Frame Maps

 Stack Frame Maps are useful for examining the local variables of procedures and functions in the debugger.

 The MPLABX Simulator does not understand the multiple process stacks of a typical Concurrent Pascal program and is therefore unable to display  stack frames easily.
 As a work-around the compiler produces Stack Frame Maps for each procedure or function in the program.
 The compiler calculates each location where the stack frame may appear and calculates absolute addresses for each part of that stack frame.
-The label names can be used to display these variables in the debugger.
+The resulting labels in the appropriate Stack Frame Map can be used to display these variables in the debugger.

-##### A single Stack Frame
+##### A Single Stack Frame

-For example, the following monitor declaration contains one public function tm.f:
+In the following example, the monitor declaration contains one public function tm.f:

 ~~~
 type